 1. Voluntary Standards – These standards are not required by law but are accepted by manufacturers and suppliers in various industries and niches.
 Voluntary standards help keep their customers safe but also act as a way to save money by avoiding costly recalls.

 2. Mandatory Standards – Mandatory standards and bans are laws or regulations that companies must adhere to when manufacturing, distributing and selling products in Australia.
-These standards are developed when evidence exists of certain products posing a risk of illness, serious injury or death.
-If steps can be taken to minimize or eliminate these risks, then mandatory standards are written into the regulations, and companies must abide by these standards or face severe penalties, including fines and liability for damages.
+These standards are developed when evidence exists of certain products posing a risk of illness, severe injury or death.
+If steps can be taken to minimise or eliminate these risks, then mandatory standards are written into the regulations, and companies must abide by these standards or face severe penalties, including fines and liability for damages.
 Kids beanbags are in this category.
-When standards are met, they are perfectly safe, and upstanding suppliers understand this.
+When criteria are met, they are perfectly safe, and upstanding suppliers understand this.

-4. Liability – Specific provisions are written into law that spell out who is responsible and to what extent they are responsible for damages caused by unsafe products.
+4. Responsibility – Specific provisions are written into law that spells out who is responsible and to what extent they are liable for damages caused by unsafe products.